-- (1) The fees earned or paid in cash represent the pro rata portion of the annual retainer based on the length of service for each Director during fiscal 2022.
-Fees earned or paid in cash to Dr. Clark, Mr. Sable and Ms. Tsai represent seven months (December 1, 2021 through June 30, 2022) of their annual retainer fee, while Ms. Casar's represents approximately five months (as she was appointed to the Board on January 25, 2022). - (2) The amounts shown in the Option Awards column represent the aggregate grant date fair values, computed in accordance with Accounting Standards Codification Topic 718.
+- (1) The amounts shown in the Option Awards column represent the aggregate grant date fair values, computed in accordance with Accounting Standards Codification Topic 718.
 For financial statement reporting purposes these fair values are charged to expense over the vesting period of three years.
 The actual values realized, if any, will not be known until the vesting date and could differ significantly from the amounts disclosed in the table.
-Refer to note 17 to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for valuation assumptions with respect to stock option grants.
-The total number of stock options outstanding for each non-management director as of June 30, 2022 were as follows: John J. Dooner, Jr. 42,563 options; and Tara I. Stacom 26,492 options.
-The total number of stock options that were vested or exercisable within 60 days of June 30, 2022 were as follows: John J. Dooner, Jr. 37,684 options; and Tara I. Stacom 21,613 options. - (3) Each director, who was an active member of the Board as of the grant date of August 3, 2021, was awarded 4,235 stock options which will vest in three equal annual installments commencing on the first anniversary of the date of grant.
-Ms. Casar, Dr. Clark, Mr. Sable and Ms. Tsai were not directors of the Company at the time of grant, thus were not awarded any stock options during fiscal 2022. - (4) In lieu of an annual cash retainer, Dr. John Clark requested his compensation be paid by the Company in the form of a donation to a charitable institution.
-The total dollar amount the Company donated during fiscal 2022 on behalf of Dr. Clark was \$45,087 and reported within the All Other Compensation column. - (5) Tenure as a Director of the Company ended on November 30, 2021, the date of the 2021 Annual Meeting of Stockholders, for Messrs.
-Carlson and Schmotter and Ms. Garrett, thus the fees earned or paid in cash represent the pro rata portion of the annual retainer based on their length of service during fiscal 2022. - (6) Mr. Esposito's tenure as a Director of the Company ended upon his death on September 22, 2021, thus the fees earned or paid in cash represent the pro rata portion of the annual retainer based on his length of service during fiscal 2022.
+Refer to note 17 to the consolidated financial statements contained in the 2023 Annual Report for valuation assumptions with respect to stock option grants.
+As of June 30, 2023, the total number of stock options outstanding and stock options that were vested or exercisable within 60 days of June 30, 2023 for each non-employee director were as follows: - Ms. Casar held 3,995 stock options outstanding, of which 1,332 were vested or exercisable within 60 days. - Mr. Dooner held 41,711 stock options outstanding, of which 37,637 were vested or exercisable within 60 days. - Mr. Sable held 3,995 stock options outstanding, of which 1,332 were vested or exercisable within 60 days. - Ms. Stacom held 30,487 stock options outstanding, of which 26,413 were vested or exercisable within 60 days. - Ms. Tsai held 3,995 stock options outstanding, of which 1,332 were vested or exercisable within 60 days. - (2) Each director who was a member of the Board as of the grant date of August 9, 2022, was awarded 3,995 stock options, which will vest in three equal annual installments commencing on the first anniversary of the date of grant. - (3) In lieu of an annual cash retainer, Dr. John Clark requested his compensation be paid by the Company in the form of a donation to a charitable institution.
+The total dollar amount the Company donated during fiscal 2023 on behalf of Dr. Clark was \$68,000 and is reported within the All Other Compensation column. - (4) Dr. John Clark resigned as a director of Ethan Allen Interiors Inc. during fiscal 2023.
+His tenure as a Director ended upon his resignation, effective June 30, 2023, therefore all outstanding unvested stock options were forfeited as of June 30, 2023.